Robust Marginal Fermi Liquid In Birefringent Semimetals: Summary and Outlook

 The focal point of our work is to analyze if this non-Gaussian fixed point survives the addition of disorder, which would be ubiquitous in realistic scenarios.
 We have treated disorder on an equal footing with the Coulomb terms, and have re-derived the RG equations, now in the presence of disorder vertices.
 The stable fixed points of the RG equations show that the marginal Fermi liquid is robust against disorder.

-In future, it will be useful to compute close-to-zero temperature transport properties using methods like Kubo formula \cite{ips-subir,ips-c2}, and invariant measure approach (IMA) \cite{ips-klaus}.
-The finite temperature transport characteristics can be calculated using memory matrix formalism \cite{ips-freire1,ips-freire2}.
-In particular, since the marginal Fermi liquid phase is unaffected by disorder, there is no subtlety (unlike in other such phases in semimetals considered earlier \cite{ips-freire1,ips-freire2}) in applying the memory matrix formalism, where we usually couple the system with weak disorder in order to provide a relaxation mechanism for all the nearly-conserved operators.
+In future, it will be useful to compute the close-to-zero temperature transport properties, by using methods like Kubo formula \cite{ips-subir,ips-c2}, and the invariant measure approach (IMA) \cite{ips-klaus}.
+The finite-temperature transport characteristics can be calculated by using the memory matrix formalism \cite{ips-freire1,ips-freire2}.
+In particular, since the marginal Fermi liquid phase is unaffected by disorder, there is no subtlety (unlike in similar non-Fermi liquid phases in other semimetals, considered earlier \cite{ips-freire1,ips-freire2}) in applying the memory matrix formalism, where we usually couple the system with weak disorder in order to provide a relaxation mechanism for all the nearly-conserved operators.
 Another interesting direction will be to consider the effect of disorder in the presence of various order parameters / mass terms \cite{malcolm-bitan,bitan-vladimir,ips-qbt-sc}.